yaksneumann/autometrics-dashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+This Angular-based web application provides a dashboard for visualizing key metrics related to campaign performance over a selected date range.
+Users can select specific dates via an interactive calendar to view metrics such as impressions, clicks, conversions, and costs for targeted analysis.

+Features

+Date Range Selection: Easily choose a date range using the calendar component to filter campaign data and track performance across specific time periods.

+Data Metrics Display: View essential metrics including:

+Impressions: The number of times ads are displayed.

+Clicks: The number of times ads are clicked.

+Conversions: The number of successful conversions.

+Cost: Total expenditure over the selected period.

+Interactive Charts:

+Conversion Rate (CVR) - Displays conversion efficiency for selected dates.

+Cost Per Click (CPC) - Visualizes the average cost for each click during the period.

+Click-Through Rate (CTR) - Shows the ratio of clicks to impressions, representing ad engagement.